Medicare Enrolled

 What this data tells you about Dr. Vugman

-Dr. Galina Vugman is a hematology & oncology in Sarasota, FL, with 19 years in practice.
+Dr. Galina Vugman is a hematology & oncology specialist in Sarasota, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Vugman performed 85,852 Medicare services across 3,108 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Vugman received a total of $2,521 from 29 pharmaceutical and/or device companies across 74 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.